eoscostarica/guide.eoscostarica.io/docs/pair-mob-programming.md

 - Do not discuss a problem for more than 10 minutes (Recommended).
 - If there is more than one solution to a problem, experiment with two or 3 (Use paretto).
-- Use examples to keep the conversation going by walking.
+- Use examples to keep the conversation going.
 - The ideas of the browsers are only implemented by the driver.
 - The skill level of the driver is key for navigators to further develop the instructions.
 - Immediate feedback.